bschmalhofer/otobo-ideas/README.md

 # Just some notes about [OTOBO](https://otobo.de/en/community/)

-OTOBO is an open source ticketing system which was derived from ((OTRS)) Community Edition.
+OTOBO is an open source ticketing system that was derived from ((OTRS)) Community Edition.

-Here be only some ramblings.
+Here are some ramblings.

 ## Ideas